• Skip to primary navigation

 Concrete and brickwork can be damaged badly by Freeze-thaw

-As water freezes it expands into ice and, as those who have seen Titanic will know, ice is a pretty unstoppable force.
+As we have stated above, as water freezes it expands into ice and, as those who have seen Titanic will know, ice is a pretty unstoppable force.
 The expansion of the ice introduces more/larger cracks into the concrete which, in turn, fill with water.

 Epoxy repair mortar for cracks and holes in concrete